Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Introduction

 When considering edge-coloured graphs with only two edge-colours, another operation of interest is \emph{switching}: to switch at a vertex $v$ is to change the colour of all edges incident with $v$.
 (Note that a loop does not change its colour under switching.)
 This operation is of prime importance in the context of signed graphs.
 A \emph{signed graph} is a $2$-edge-coloured graph in which the two colours are denoted by signs ($+$ and $-$).
 A graph is called \emph{balanced} if it can be switched to be all-positive.
 The concepts of signed graphs, balance and switching, were introduced and developed in~\cite{H53,Z82} and have many interesting applications, in particular in social networks and biological dynamical systems (see~\cite{HBN10} and the references therein).

 The switching operation plays an important role in the study of homomorphisms of signed graphs, a concept defined in~\cite{NRS15} which has many connections to deep questions in structural graph theory.
 In their definition, before mapping the vertices, one may perform any number of switchings.
 (Note that when switching at a set $S$ of vertices of a signed graph $G$, the order does not matter: ultimately, only the edges between $S$ and its complement $V(G)\setminus S$ change their sign.)
-The algorithmic complexity of this problem was studied in~\cite{SignedDicho,BS18,FN14}.
-Herein, we will consider edge-coloured graph modification problems for property $\mathcal P(H)$ (for fixed edge-coloured graphs $H$) and for graph operations $\vd$, $\ed$ and $\sw$.
+The algorithmic complexity of this problem was studied in~\cite{SignedDicho,BS18,planar,FN14}.
+Herein, we will consider edge-coloured graph modification problems for property $\mathcal P(H)$ (for fixed edge-coloured graphs $H$) and for graph operations vertex-deletion, edge-deletion and switching.

-A parameterized problem is a decision problem with a parameter of the input.
-It is \emph{fixed parameter tractable} (FPT) if for any input $I$ with parameter value $k$, it can be solved in time $O(f(k)|I|^{c})$ for a computable function $f$ and integer $c$.
-It is in the class \XP if it can be solved in time $|I|^{g(k)}$ for a computable function $g$.
+A parameterized problem is a decision problem where in addition to the input, a parameter is also considered (the parameter is an integer function of the input).
+Such a problem is \emph{fixed parameter tractable} (FPT) if for any input $I$ with parameter value $k$, it can be solved in time $O(f(k)|I|^{c})$ for a computable function $f$ and integer $c$.
+It is in the class \XP if it can be solved in time $O(|I|^{g(k)})$ for a computable function $g$.
 It is \W-hard if all problems in the class \W can be reduced in FPT time to it.
 For more details, see the books~\cite{BookParamAlgo,DF13}.

-Let us now formally define the problems of interest to us (the parameter is always $k$).
+Let us now formally define the problems of interest to us, where $H$ is a fixed edge-coloured graph (the parameter is always $k$).